-Strengthening the capacity of key grass root stakeholders for climate change adaptation
+Strengthening the capacity of key grass root stakeholders for climate change adaptation concerted efforts by all stakeholders including the grass root communities stakeholders.
+It-Climate change disrupts ecological systems (forest landscapes, wetlands, riverbanks) and has serieus negative consequences on agricultural production and productivity, forest landscapes, wetlands, riverbanks, water supply, health systems and everall human development.
+The objective of strengthening the capacity of key grass root stakeholders for climate change adaptation is tewill ensure that they can address climate change causes and impacts through appropriate adaptation measures while promoting sustainable development.
+Human-induced global warming is-caused primarily by the increase in CO2, is of major concern because it is linked to widespread human activities (primarily burning fossil fuels and deforestation) an increase in the atmospheric concentration of Green House Gases (GHGs), including water vapour, carbon dioxide (CO2), methane, and nitrous exide.
+Of these, the increase in CO2 is of major concern because it is linked to widespread human activities, primarily fossil fuel burning and deforestation.

-- 57. Climate change affects people and ecosystems through its impacts and therefore, requires a concerted effort by all including the grass root stakeholders.
-It disrupts ecological systems and has serious negative consequences on agricultural production and productivity, forest landscapes, wetlands, riverbanks, water supply, health systems and overall human development.
-The objective of strengthening the capacity of key grass root stakeholders for climate change adaptation is to ensure that they can address climate change causes and impacts through appropriate measures while promoting sustainable development.
-Humaninduced global warming is caused primarily by an increase in the atmospheric concentration of Green House Gases (GHGs), including water vapour, carbon dioxide (CO2), methane, and nitrous oxide.
-Of these, the increase in CO2 is of major concern because it is linked to widespread human activities, primarily fossil fuel burning and deforestation. - 58.
-Grass-root communities are dependent on natural resources for their livelihoods, and this is impacting on the invaluable natural resources hence an increasingly complex task of incorporating climate change into their socio-economic activities.
-The capacity of grass root stakeholders affects their ability to anticipate, prepare for, detect, and respond to climate change impacts in their respective areas.
-Component one of this project therefore focuses on capacity development by encompassing actions that increase grass root stakeholders' ability to effectively enact climate change adaptation measures.
+Grass-root communities are dependent on natural resources for their livelihoods, and this is impacting on the invaluable-natural resources hence-creating a n-increasingly-complex task-need of incorporating climate change adaptation into their socio-economic activities.
+The limited capacity of grass root stakeholders affects their ability to anticipate, prepare for, detect, and respond to climate change impacts in their respective areas.
+Component one of this project therefore focuses on capacity development by encompassing actions that increase grase root stakeholders' ability to effectively enact climate change adaptation measures.
+Hence the ommunities and ecosystems have remained at risk from the effects of climate change, specifically droughts, and floods soil erosion.
+Unfortunately, even when faced with such climate change related risks and disasters, the capacity of the most vulnerable community members among grass roots remains extremely limited.
+They insufficient or inadequate knowledge on climate Change and their capacity to cope with its impacts is limited.
+Moreover, they have inadequate resources for intervention, have limited livelihood options and have limited knowledge of implementing desirable interventions.
+The proposed project seeks to enhance the resilience of communities and fragile ecosystems to climate change impacts.
+Component one of this project therefore focuses on addressing the gaps in capacities regarding climate change adaptation and capacity development by encompassing implementing actions that increase grass root stakeholders' ability to effectively enact implement, climate change adaptation measures.